hereishd/K8S-Cluster-From-Scratch/Nginx-Ingress-Controller/readme.md

 With this method you’ll manually download and run deployment manifests using kubectl command line tool.
 * With Helm:<br/>
 With this method, you'll be using the project repository chart.
-<br>The Helm method will be the method that I chose to use and explain here.
+<br/><br/>The Helm method will be the method that I chose to use and explain here.

 ## Additional Notes